toposware/docs/docs/develop/topos-smart-contracts/usage.md

 📝 In a Proxy Delegate pattern, the storage of the proxy contract is used while the execution of the business logic resides in the delegate smart contract.
 ```

-## Upgrade the Delegate ToposCoreContract
+### Upgrade the Delegate ToposCoreContract

-The `ToposCoreContract` implementation supports upgradability, in case there is an addition or amendment needed in the delegate contract.
+The `ToposCoreContract` implementation supports upgradeability, in case there is an addition or amendment needed in the delegate contract.
 In order to upgrade the delegate `ToposCoreContract`, deploy the upgraded `ToposCoreContract` on the subnet.
 Then use the `upgrade` function in the `ToposCoreContract`, to pass on the new implementation address to the `ToposCoreContract` Proxy.

 ```solidity
 // ToposCoreContract.sol